keptn/tutorials/site/tutorials/keptn-azure-devops.md

 1. We deployed and evaluated a version that did not pass the quality gate
     ![bridge](./assets/azure-devops/azure-devops-qg-fail.png)

-1. We invested the evaluations in the Keptn's bridge
+1. We investigated the evaluations in the Keptn's bridge
     ![bridge](./assets/azure-devops/azure-devops-keptns-bridge.png)